Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Road B8083 to Elgol © The Luxury Travelers

-By the way, we were hoping to encounter the iconic fluffy Scottish Highland Hairy Cows in Isle of Skye, and now at the end of our Isle of Skye trip, we’ve come to terms with the fact that we probably won’t see them.
+We were hoping to encounter the iconic fluffy Scottish Highland Hairy Cows in Isle of Skye, and now at the end of our Isle of Skye trip, we’ve come to terms with the fact that we probably won't see them.
 But suddenly, on the B8083, near the road to Drinan, there they were!

 Highland Cow near Elgol, available on Etsy - Scotland Road Trip Itinerary